Charles Richey Sr. Viewpoint in West Seattle. Credit: Laurel Mercury/Seattle Parks and Recreation

 West: Nature in the city in West Seattle

 Where can you visit old-growth forest, a working lighthouse and a whale-watching beach — all without leaving the city?
 That’s right, we’re talking about that section of Seattle across the Duwamish River known as West Seattle.
 Of course West Seattle is not technically its own town, much less a small town.
-But if you don't live in West Seattle, a trip across the bridge always feels a like a fun mini-getaway.
+But if you don't live in West Seattle, a trip across the (soon-to-reopen!) bridge always feels a like a fun mini-getaway.

 Snacks first: I’m usually a hike-first, snack-later kind of mom, but when in West Seattle, we stop first at Husky Deli because when the tsunami hits, we want to make sure we’ve already had our 12th Man grilled panini (pastrami and Swiss) and handmade ice cream at the deli counter.
 The 80-plus-year-old West Seattle institution boasts an old-fashioned candy counter, where kids can go to pick out their après-hike reward (mine is Kookaburra black licorice).

 Trees and creeks: You already know about Alki and its wonders — that sandy beach, perfect for California-style people watching, and the wide Alki trail, perfect for scootering.
 But did you know that just a few blocks from Alki, you can find a 53-acre preserve of old-growth trees that seems like it was designed for young hikers?
 Park at S.W.
 Admiral Way and S.W.
 Stevens Way to access Schmitz Preserve Park, formed from land donated to Seattle in the early 1900s.
 Kids will love wandering its 1.7 miles of trails, which crisscross Schmitz Preserve Creek and offer a window into Seattle’s forested history.